frot-io/ramstein-conference-app/src/assets/pages/info/abendveranstaltung_en.md

 ![](/assets/pictures/Abendveranstaltung/Unbenannt-300x281.jpg)

-Rainer Mausfeld ist ein deutscher Professor für Allgemeine Psychologie an der Universität Kiel und wurde durch seine 2015 veröffentlichte Kritik an der repräsentativen Demokratie und den Funktionen der Massenmedien bekannt.
-In seiner Publikation „Warum schweigen die Lämmer?
-Wie Elitendemokratie und Neoliberalismus unsere Gesellschaft und unsere Lebensgrundlagen zerstören“ thematisiert er die Verfälschung der ursprünglichen Definitionen von Freiheit und Demokratie und spricht von einer „Wahloligarchie“, in der die Macht der ökonomisch Mächtigen gehört.
-Außerdem kritisiert er in seinem Werk die Einschränkung des öffentlichen Debattenraums durch eine subjektive Berichtserstattung der Massenmedien in kapitalistisch organisierten Gesellschaften.
+Rainer Mausfeld is a German professor of General Psychology at the University of Kiel.
+He became known through his published criticism against representative democracy and the functions of the mass media in 2015.
+In his publication „Warum schweigen die Lämmer?
+Wie Elitendemokratie und Neoliberalismus unsere Gesellschaft und unsere Lebensgrundlagen zerstören“ ("Why do the lambs remain silent?
+How democracy of the elite and neoliberalism destroys our society and livelihood") he makes the distortion of the original definitions of freedom democracy a subject and speaks of a „Wahloligarchie“ (elective oligarchy), in which the power belongs to the economic power.
+In his work he also criticises the restriction of the public debate room through he subjective durch eine subjektive reporting in the mass media in capitalistic organised societies.